airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

 Developer updates will be announced via our #using-the-cdk Slack channel.
 If you are using the CDK, please join to stay up to date on changes and issues.
 :::

-:::caution
+:::note
-The low-code framework is in [alpha](https://docs.airbyte.com/project-overview/product-release-stages/#alpha), which means it’s still in active development and may include backward-incompatible changes.
+The low-code framework is in [beta](https://docs.airbyte.com/project-overview/product-release-stages/#beta), which means that while it will be backwards compatible, it’s still in active development.
 Share feedback and requests with us on our [Slack channel](https://slack.airbyte.com/) or email us at [feedback@airbyte.io](mailto:feedback@airbyte.io)
 :::

 ## Why low-code?